 Tracheostomy is performed in around 10-13% of all level 3 ICU admissions in the UK.
-The clinical course of Covid-19 in the critically ill has not yet been fully characterized but there are considerations for patients with new or existing tracheostomies, considered below.
-This short article considers balancing the risks of infection control risks of aerosol spread of the virus versus the best management for the patient with a tracheostomy.
+The clinical course of Covid-19 in the critically ill has not yet been fully characterized but there are considerations for patients with new or existing tracheostomies, highlighted below.
+Due to the risks of infection to healthcare workers, we need to change how we plan, insert and manage tracheostomies in patients with COVID-19 disease.
+These changes balance the infection control risks of contact/aerosol spread of the virus versus the best management for the patient with a tracheostomy.

 This guidance is written for UK hospitals but is applicable elsewhere.
 You may adapt/adopt these guidelines without permission.
 The guidance may change as data on tracheostomy in the Covid-19 becomes available.
 Importantly, all of the major UK stakeholder organisations in tracheostomy care have collaborated in order to standardise their guidance for tracheostomy management.
 This will help healthcare workers not he front line by providing consistent, authoritative, practical advice.

 The guidelines have been reviewed by:

 - Association of Chartered Physiotherapists in Respiratory Care

 - British Association of Head & Neck Oncologists

 - British Association of Oral and Maxillofacial Surgeons

 - British Laryngological Association

 - Faculty of Intensive Care Medicine